payiq-net/OpenTripPlanner-data-container/README.md

 Digitransit-deployer detects the changes and restarts OTP instances, so that new data becomes in use.

 Each data container image runs a http server listening to port 8080, serving both a gtfs data bundle and a pre-built graph:

 - hsl: http://localhost:8080/router-hsl.zip and graph-hsl-<otpversion>.zip
 - waltti: http://localhost:8080/router-waltti.zip and graph-waltti-<otpversion>.zip
 - finland: http://localhost:8080/router-finland.zip and graph-finland-<otpversion>.zip
 - waltti-alt: http://localhost:8080/router-waltti-alt.zip and graph-waltti-alt-<otpversion>.zip

 ### otp-data-tools

 Contains tools for gtfs manipulation, such as One Bus Away gtfs filter.
-These tools are packaged inside docker container and are used dunring the data build process.
+These tools are packaged inside docker container and are used during the data build process.